 $40,000 Individual Community Grant

-Our objective for Rocky P2P (Peer to Peer) Network- Mindset Kickstart is to build and strength the P2P network and get the members the training they need.
-Through this training the network members…
+The Rocky P2P (Peer to Peer) Network- Mindset Kickstart is strengthening the P2P network and providing members the training they need to increase their resiliency in everything from cooking to suicide…

 $4,800 Micro Grant

 Rycroft’s community project focuses on connecting community members with each other, as well as other community resources and groups.
 Rycroft will be providing in-person…

 An outcome of the project was a successful " Wellness Fair" with over 40 vendors!

 Slave Lake is working on build trusting relationships in the community.
 They have formed the Slave Lake and Area Mental health Network and are working with a variety of community organizations to create…

 We were able to meet people in our community who are enthusiastic about projects in our community, receive their stories and hopefully be able to coordinate with them in the future to have them speak about their mental health journeys.

 The project aims to reduce the stigma often associated with reaching out for help by connecting community members to mental, physical, and spiritual health resources through…